-Living from Integrity and Compassion: Exploring the Teachings and Practices of Yoga and Zen, GGF 10/24 – 10/27
+Living from Integrity and Compassion: Exploring the Teachings and Practices of Yoga and Zen, GGF 10/24 – 10/27: registration is now closed

 The morning yoga classes will include active postures taken from the Iyengar system as well as other traditions.
 Deep relaxation is always included along with meditation.
 In the yoga classes we embody the poses through awareness to detail with an emphasis on curiosity, exploration, and modification according to individual need.
 We cultivate strength and suppleness in the physical body as well as sensitivity in order to better notice how our thoughts, feelings, and intentions affect our actions in the daily life of relationships.
 This includes personal relationship as well as our relationship with all beings.

 In the afternoon, each student will be thoroughly supported in specifically targeted Restorative Postures, the very shape of which both pacify and deeply nourish us and allow us to rest in our true heart, our true nature and penetrate beyond the surface of our body/mind/heart.

 Fee: $275; $247 current SFZC members; $220 limited income.
 Housing fees are separate.
 Please call to arrange housing soon after registering for the event.

 - Please note that the retreat fee does not include accommodations.
 For overnight accommodations including three meals per full day, please call the Green Gulch office at 415-383-3134.
 Partial attendance or commuting by day is not available for this retreat.

 - Some partial scholarships available for the retreat fees only.